-With a small amount of additional circuitry, the INAx180 can be used in circuits subject to transients higher than 26 V, such as automotive applications.
+With a small amount of additional circuitry, the INAx181 can be used in circuits subject to transients higher than 26 V, such as automotive applications.
 Use only Zener diodes or Zener-type transient absorbers (sometimes referred to as transzorbs)—any other type of transient absorber has an unacceptable time delay.
-Start by adding a pair of resistors as a working impedance for the Zener diode, as shown Figure 49.
+Start by adding a pair of resistors as a working impedance for the Zener diode; see Figure 55.
 Keep these resistors as small as possible; most often, around 10 Ω. Larger values can be used with an effect on gain that is discussed in the Signal Filteringsection.
 This circuit limits only short-term transients; therefore, many applications are satisfied with a 10-Ω resistor along with conventional Zener diodes of the lowest acceptable power rating.
 This combination uses the least amount of board space.
-These diodes can be found in packages as small as
+These diodes can be found in packages as small as SOT-523 or SOD-523.

 In the event that low-power Zener diodes do not have sufficient transient absorption capability, a higher-power transzorb must be used.
-The most package-efficient solution involves using a single transzorb and back-to-back diodes between the device inputs, as shown in Figure 50.
+The most package-efficient solution involves using a single transzorb and back-to-back diodes between the device inputs, as shown in Figure 56.
 The most space-efficient solutions are dual, series-connected diodes in a single SOT-523 or SOD-523 package.
-In either of the examples shown in Figure 49 and Figure 50, the total board area required by the INAx180 with all protective components is less than that of an SO-8 package, and only slightly greater than that of an MSOP-8 package.
+In either of the examples shown in Figure 55 and Figure 56, the total board area required by the INAx181 with all protective components is less than that of an SO-8 package, and only slightly greater than that of an MSOP-8 package.

-For a reference design example, see Current Shunt Monitor With Transient Robustness Reference Design.
+For more information, see Current Shunt Monitor With Transient Robustness Reference Design.